HttpRequestBuilder

 var response = await client

-.UsingRoute("/api/widgets") // produces a HttpRequestBuilder
+.UsingRoute("/api/widgets") // returns HttpRequestBuilder

 .WithHeader("X-Tenant", tenantId)